-To provide constructs for the correctness check of a REMES service, as described in Section 2 and introduced in [6], we assume the service described as a Hoare triple, and the forward analysis technique that relies on computations of the strongest postcondition of the REMES service w.r.t. a given precondition.
+To provide constructs for the correctness check of a REMES service, as described in Section 2 and introduced in [6], we assume that the service is described by a Hoare triple, on which we apply the forward analysis technique.
+The latter relies on computing the strongest postcondition of the REMES service w.r.t. the given precondition.
 Proving the correctness of a REMES service in isolation reduces to simply checking the Boolean implication between the calculated strongest postcondition and the given user requirement.

 Previously [6], we have focused on less complex systems and employed the Guarded Command Language (GCL) [9] to prove service correctness by manual computation of the strongest postconditions needed in the process.
 In this paper, we aim for a more automated mechanism to check service correctness, focusing on developing algorithms that facilitate such computation for REMES services formally described as PTA.
 We can perform maximum/minimum resource-usage trace computation on the corresponding PTA, while accumulating the strongest postcondition during the analysis.
-The algorithms for strongest postcondition calculation, presented in this paper are inspired by the symbolic reachability algorithms for computing the minimum and the maximum reachability cost, respectively, proposed by Larsen and Rasmussen [16].
+The algorithms for strongest postcondition calculation, presented in this paper, rely on the symbolic reachability algorithms for computing the minimum and the maximum reachability cost, respectively, proposed by Larsen and Rasmussen [17].